Breus/json-masker/README.md

 ### Masking with JSONPath

-To have more control over the nesting, JSONPath can be used to specify the keys that needs to be masked (allowed).
+To have more control over the nesting, JSONPath can be used to specify the keys that need to be masked (allowed).

 The following JSONPath features are not supported: